 It is a pretty forgiving recipe.
 Variations are welcomed and playing around with flavours you like with creamy potatoes is a great idea.
 I love a little hint of curry flavour with mine so I have added it to the flour base – this helps to create a creamy sauce as it bakes.
 Previous occasions I have not used flour but rather just layered it with salt & pepper one layer, light curry sprinkle the next with cheese, and repeat then covering with milk and another layer of cheese before baking.
 As you can see – its going to taste good no matter what you try with it!
 One note is I tend to find it takes longer to cook than I anticipate as I use raw potatoes so allow for this in your cooking time.
 The dish is best after sitting for a while once baked also to allow the sauce to thicken.

 So anywho – after all that here is the recipe, you can use a food processor to slice your potato or a sharp knife – nice thin slices is best, approx. 2-3mm is perfect.

 - 1 teaspoon Salt

 - 1-2 Tablespoons butter

 - 2 Cups Hot Milk

-- ½ Cup Grated Hard Cheese (I used tasty - but use any cheddar/ hard cheese you like)
+- ½ to 1 Cup Grated Hard Cheese (I used tasty - but use any cheddar/ hard cheese you like)